 Long term effects of cocaine use are numerous and can impact many different systems in the body.
 Cocaine use has been associated with numerous heart diseases such as hypertension, cardiomyopathy and aortic rupture.
-Cocaine use has also been associated with liver damage and brain damage due to a decrease in blood supply to the brain.
+Cocaine use has also been associated with liver and brain damage due to a decrease in blood supply to the brain.
 Prolonged cocaine use can also cause headaches, mood disorders and seizures.
-If cocaine is snorted, it causes damage to the lining of the nose, leading to nosebleeds, loss of smell and, in some cases, a destruction of the nasal cartilage.
+Snorting cocaine causes damage to the lining of the nose, nosebleeds, loss of smell and, in some cases, a destruction of the nasal cartilage.
 Injecting cocaine puts the user at risk for HIV or hepatitis from shared or unsterile needles.

 Because cocaine works quickly and wears off quickly, the feelings of happiness are fleeting.
 This makes the user want to use cocaine again, resulting in a “binge and crash” pattern.
 The human brain is remarkably adaptable.
 The more cocaine a user ingests, the more the brain adapts to the increased dopamine.
 This adaptation requires the user to increase their cocaine intake over time to maintain their high, which can lead to addiction.

 The most common sign of cocaine addiction is the inability to stop using cocaine.
-For users, the inability to quit using is the point at which they realize that they need help with their cocaine use.
+For users, the inability to quit using is the point at which they realize that they need to enter cocaine rehab or seek help with their cocaine use.
 People who are addicted to cocaine might feel powerless to stop their use.
 They might also feel more depressed when not using, given the disparity between their perceptions of life while high versus their reality.
 Users may also find that they are no longer able to maintain their personal relationships, impacting their marriage, friendships and family ties.

 For those around the user, the signs can be less obvious.
 Some things to look out for include frequently missing work or other important life events, financial problems, depression, lack of interest in things that previously brought them joy, risky behaviors that are out of character and mood swings.
 Physical symptoms to look for include increased nosebleeds, dilated pupils, weight loss, and confusion.
 Once an individual is addicted to cocaine, it is very unlikely that they will stop using cocaine on their own.
 Outside intervention is usually necessary to allow the individual to resume his or her regular life activities without the use of cocaine.

-How long the withdrawal period lasts can depend on a variety of factors, including the severity of the addiction, and the physical health and mental state of the individual.
+How long the withdrawal period lasts can depend on a variety of factors including the severity of the addiction, as well as the physical health and mental state of the individual.
 Typically, the detoxification process lasts anywhere from a few days to a few weeks.
-Even after the body has completed the process of ridding the body and brain of any dependence on cocaine, the individual will likely need to undergo additional treatment to address the reasons for their addiction to cocaine as well as to learn coping mechanisms to learn to handle daily life without cocaine.
+Even after the body has completed the process of ridding the body and brain of any dependence on cocaine, the individual will likely need to undergo additional treatment to address the reasons for their addiction to cocaine as well as coping mechanisms to learn to handle daily life without cocaine.
 The detoxification process, therefore, is the first step in a long treatment process.

 Withdrawal from cocaine can be a very serious and dangerous undertaking.
 It is generally not advised for someone addicted to cocaine to attempt the withdrawal process alone.
 Detoxification can cause physical and emotional trauma.
 At a minimum the individual should seek support from a trusted friend or family member who can monitor the process and be on the lookout for warning signals that might require medical attention.
 At home detoxification can be an option for those with a mild to moderate cocaine addiction.
 For individuals with a more severe cocaine addiction, or those who don’t have a support system at home to assist them, the detoxification process should be monitored by both medical and mental health professionals in a controlled treatment setting.
 This can be in a hospital or a residential treatment center.